askomics/flaskomics/docs/query.md

 ```

 !!! tip
-    You can customize the sub-query further:
+    You can customize the sub-query further.
+    I want to list all instances of Entity A that are either:
+    - Linked to entity B with attribute B1
+    - Linked to entity C, itself linked to entity D

 !!! note "Info"